 - Baby steps.
 There’s a learning curve.
 Start out small and be patient.
 What’s one step you’re prepared to tackle right now?

 - Stick to it.
 Mistakes will happen.
 Instead of using them as a reason to quit, learn from them.
 If that situation happens again, how will you respond differently?

 Hiding behind your public speaking fear only serves to keep you in a safe place.
 Achieving your potential is difficult when you avoid risk.
 Instead decide to love what you currently hate.

 Signing up for Toastmasters forced me to speak publicly despite the fear.
 Instead of hiding in my comfortable office, I sought out speaking opportunities.

-If my talk touches one person in the audience, then that talk mattered.
-That person would never hear my message if I didn’t speak up.
+If my talk touches one person in the audience, then my talk mattered.
+That person would never hear my message if I don’t speak up.

 My public speaking anxiety is not completely resolved.
 Stadium audiences still cause my pulse to race.
 Speaking, virtually and in-person, has opened doors which were previously shut.
 What was once impossible is now possible.
 And that holds true for you as well.
 What are your thoughts about public speaking?